 A DB or Combined Plan member with five or more years of credited service who is determined to be disabled may qualify for a disability benefit.
-New members must have at least ten years of qualifying service credit to apply for disability benefits.
+New members on or after July 1, 2013, must have at least ten years of qualifying service credit to apply for disability benefits.
 Members in the DC Plan who become disabled are entitled only to their account balance.
 Eligible survivors of members who die before service retirement may qualify for monthly benefits.
 If a member of the DC Plan dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.

 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-The fiscal year 2022 employer and employee contribution rate was 14 percent was equal to the statutory maximum rates.
-For fiscal year 2022, the full employer contribution was allocated to pension.
+The fiscal year 2023 employer and employee contribution rate of 14 percent was equal to the statutory maximum rates.
+For fiscal year 2023, the full employer contribution was allocated to pension.

-The Center's contractually required contributions to STRS were \$906,053 for fiscal year 2022.
-Of this amount, \$73,179 is reported as an intergovernmental payable.
+The Center's contractually required contributions to STRS were \$979,189 for fiscal year 2023.
+Of this amount, \$74,038 is reported as an intergovernmental payable.